 The Company has conducted a Reasonable Country of Origin Inquiry ("RCOI") concerning Conflict Minerals included in its products by reviewing available resources, including bills of material, product specifications, design documents and component management systems, to make a preliminary determination of Conflict Minerals content.
-Engineering and supply chain personnel in our manufacturing and operating locations participated in this inquiry.
-Because the Company's business includes medical device and medical instruments product lines, the composition of materials included in those products is likely to be specified in product documentation.
+Engineering and supply chain personnel in our manufacturing and operating locations participated in this inquiry and contributed to our knowledge of product material content.
+Because the Company's business includes medical device and medical instrument product lines, the composition of materials included in those products is likely to be specified in product documentation.
 The Company is many steps removed from the mine or smelter source for materials.
-Based on information that we have received from our direct suppliers in the due diligence process, we do not have sufficient information to determine whether or not the Conflict Minerals included in our products may have originated in the Democratic Republic of the Congo or surrounding countries (the "Covered Countries") and whether, if those materials did originate in the Covered Countries, they originate from sources which support the armed groups in the region.
+Based on information we have received from our direct suppliers in the due diligence process, we do not have sufficient information to determine whether or not the Conflict Minerals included in our products may have originated in the Democratic Republic of the Congo or surrounding countries (the "Covered Countries") and whether, if those materials did originate in the Covered Countries, they originate from sources which support the armed groups in the region.